rust-bitcoin/hammersbald/README.md

 The data storage size is limited to 2^48 (256TiB) due to the use of 6 byte persistent pointers.
 A data element can not exceed 2^24 (16MiB) in length.
 Key length is limited to 255 bytes.

-### Optional bitcoin_support feature
-* insert a header
-* insert a block, that is a header enriched with transactions and application specific data
-* fetch header or block and individual transactions or application data by their id

-Since header and block have the same id, only the block will be accessible if inserted after the header.